JamesTheos/Vertebrate/README.md

 --------------PLC - Taskbar --------------
 - make sure the plc is running
+- open UAexpert and subscribe to the programs tags

 --------------Kafka producer and consumer - VScode --------------
 - Run the producer PLCtoKafka python app